trezzuri/erpnext-docs/docs/en/accounts/subscription-settings.md

 * **Grace Period**: Number of days after invoice date has elapsed before canceling subscription or marking subscription as unpaid.
-* **Cancel Invoice After Grace Period**: Instead of displaying 'Unpaid', the Subscription will be canceled in ERPNext if the Customer does not pay.
+* **Cancel Invoice After Grace Period**: Instead of displaying 'Unpaid', the Subscription will be canceled in SOMA if the Customer does not pay.

 ![Subscription](/files/subscription-settings.png)